barbatus/typescript/README.md

 typings install meteor --ambient
 ````

-Current compiler sticks to the Meteor isomorphic environment, which means it compiles files architercture-wise, or in other words,
+Current compiler sticks to the Meteor isomorphic environment, which means it compiles files architercture-wise.
-if you put declaration files, for example, in the server folder, they will be used for the server side code only.
+In other words, if you put declaration files, for example, in the server folder, they will be used for the server side code only.